-If you haven’t read my previous manga recommendations, which are more on the easy side (especially the first two):
+If you haven’t read my previous manga recommendations:

 And if you’re not sure how ordering manga from Japan works check my guide about how to order books from Japan.